Balochi literature

 Poetry is by the Baloch regarded as the highest form of literature.

-Baloch literature is a reminder of different eras of Baloch culture and civilization, sadness, joys, and the narration of their ancient and old legends and myths, including the stories of Hani and Sheh Mureed, Jalal Khan, Mir Chakar Rind,Hammal Jiand, Ges'dok, Ashkash(character from Shahnama),and Duda and balach's epic are mixed together.
+Baloch literature is a reminder of different eras of Baloch culture and civilization, sadness, joys, and the narration of their ancient and old legends and myths, including the stories of Hani and Sheh Mureed, Jalal Khan, Mir Chakar Rind, Hammal Jiand, Ges'dok, Ashkash (character from Shahnama), and Duda and Balach's epic are mixed together.

 Among the greats of Balochi literature, can mention Natiq Makrani, Mast Tawakali, Abdullah Rwanbod and Syed Zahoor Shah Hashmi, Saba Dashtyari, Mir Gul Khan Nasir, Muneer Ahmed Badini, Aziz Sanghur and Ghulam Mohammad Lalzad Baloch.

 History

 Carina Jahani cited that attributed her interest and fascination with the Balochi language to the oral literature, myths, and beautiful and instructive stories hidden in the hearts of the old men and women of this ancient land.
 She found speaking the Balochi language very sweet and attractive.

 The history of Balochi literature spreads over thousands years having its roots in the oral tradition, However, the first recorded period begins in 12th century which state that poets to compose love songs, record their traditional history and their relations with their neighbours, their intertribal feuds (relations and affairs) and their conquest drivers (military power).

+In 1978, it was designated as a national language in Afghanistan, where it is currently taught in schools within Nimroz Province and supported by a dedicated department at the University of Kandahar.
+Conversely, in Pakistan and Iran, Balochi holds no official status and is largely excluded from the formal education systems..

+In Pakistan, several initiatives have sought to preserve the language.
+The Balochi Academy was founded in Quetta in 1961, followed by the establishment of a Baluchi Studies department at the University of Balochistan in 1997.
+During the early 1990s, the language was briefly introduced into state primary schools.

 Balochi language was one of the court languages during the rule of the Kalat Khanate.
 Writers in the era of the Baloch khanate of Kalat have enriched the Balochi language and literature by writing several books of prose.
 Jām Durrak, the court poet of Nasir khan composed love poems, some of it has been collected and published.

-1930s a few individuals, led by Moḥammad Ḥosayn “ʿAnqā,” wrote for a public in Balochi, producing a short-lived weekly paper Bolan.
+1930s a few individuals, led by Moḥammad Ḥosayn "ʿAnqā," wrote for a public in Balochi, producing a short-lived weekly paper Bolan.

 The Balochi Academy founded in Quetta in 1961 by a revival in Balochi literature, with poets like Gul Khan Naseer leading the way in expressing themes of identity, culture, and resistance against oppression.
 In 1997, Chief Minister of Balochistan Akhtar Mengal, who was interested in supporting the language, provided the Academy with land and a grant to construct its own building.